-Guided by faith, prayer, knowledge and concern, the Women’s Guilds helps build St. Ann's community through friendship, spiritual reflection, mutual support and support to those in need.
+Guided by faith, prayer, knowledge and concern, the St Ann's Council of Catholic Women (SACCW) helps build St. Ann's community through friendship, spiritual reflection, mutual support and support to those in need.

 Apple Annie cannot happen without our wonderful volunteers.